Cultural assimilation

+Cultural integration, which is mostly found in multicultural communities, resembles a type of sociocultural assimilation because, over time, the minority group or culture may assimilate into the dominant culture, and the defining characteristics of the minority culture may become less obverse or disappear for practical reasons.
+Hence, in certain sociopolitical climates, cultural integration could be conceptualized as similar to cultural assimilation, with the former considered merely as one of the latter's phases.

 Overview

-Cultural assimilation may involve either a quick or a gradual change depending on the circumstances of the group.
-Full assimilation occurs when members of a society become indistinguishable from those of the dominant group in society.
+Cultural assimilation may occur either quickly or gradually, depending on the circumstances of the group.
+Full assimilation takes place when members of a society are no longer distinguishable from those of the dominant group in that society.

-Whether a given group should assimilate is often disputed by both members of the group and others in society.
-Cultural assimilation does not guarantee social alikeness.
-Geographical and other natural barriers between cultures, even if created by the predominant culture, may be culturally different.
+Whether a group is expected to assimilate is often disputed by both members of the group and the dominant members of society.
 Cultural assimilation can happen either spontaneously or forcibly, the latter when more dominant cultures use various means aimed at forced assimilation.

 Various types of assimilation, including forced cultural assimilation, are particularly relevant regarding Indigenous groups during colonialism taking place between the 18th, 19th, and 20th centuries.
 This type of assimilation included religious conversion, separation of families, changes of gender roles, division of property among foreign power, elimination of local economies, and lack of sustainable food supply.
 Whether via colonialism or within one nation, methods of forced assimilation are often unsustainable, leading to revolts and collapses of power to maintain control over cultural norms.
-Often, cultures that are forced into different cultural practices through forced cultural assimilation will revert to their native practices and religions that differ from the forced cultural values of other dominant powers.
+Often, cultures that are forced into different cultural practices through forced cultural assimilation revert to their native practices and religions that differ from the forced cultural values of other dominant powers.
 In addition throughout history, voluntary assimilation is often in response to pressure from a more predominant culture, and conformity is a solution for people to remain in safety.
-An example of voluntary cultural assimilation would be during the Spanish Inquisition when Jews and Muslims accepted the Roman Catholic Church as their religion, meanwhile, in private, many people still practiced their traditional religions.
-This type of assimilation is used to convince a dominant power that a culture has peacefully assimilated yet often voluntary assimilation does not mean the group fully conforms to the accepted cultural beliefs.
+An example of voluntary cultural assimilation would be during the Spanish Inquisition, when Jews and Muslims accepted the Roman Catholic Church as their religion, but meanwhile, many people still privately practised their traditional religions.
+That type of assimilation is used to convince a dominant power that a culture has peacefully assimilated yet often voluntary assimilation does not mean the group fully conforms to the accepted cultural beliefs.

 The term "assimilation" is often used about not only indigenous groups but also immigrants settled in a new land.
 A new culture and new attitudes toward the original culture are obtained through contact and communication.
 Assimilation assumes that a relatively-tenuous culture gets to be united into one unified culture.
 That process happens through contact and accommodation between each culture.
 The current definition of assimilation is usually used to refer to immigrants, but in multiculturalism, cultural assimilation can happen all over the world and within varying social contexts and is not limited to specific areas.